shatadalsamui/SAMCFD/README.md

 - **Stateless, Horizontally Scalable Services:**
   All microservices are stateless and can be scaled independently.
 Kafka and Redis provide the glue for distributed coordination and caching.

+- **Engine PnL & Position Logic:**
+  The engine now closes opposite positions before opening new ones, ensuring correct realized PnL and preventing users from holding both long and short positions for the same asset.
+Liquidation logic uses up-to-date prices and only triggers when appropriate.

+- **Deferred Trade Execution:**
+  Trades are only executed after balance and holdings are confirmed, preventing premature liquidation and ensuring correct state.

 - **Developer Experience:**
   Hot reload, unified linting, and shared TS configs make for a seamless developer workflow.
 All flows are documented with sequence diagrams in `/docs`.